 Stay In Altona If you don’t mind staying away from the city center, you want a great selection of local shops, bars, cafes, markets, and restaurants, you want to explore the beauty and history of its harbor; you’re looking for a cheap area to stay in Hamburg with budget accommodations.

-Best places to stay in Altona:🔍FIND BEST HOTELS IN ALTONA
+Best places to stay in Hamburg in Altona:

 Also commonly known as both Schanzenviertel, or simply Schanze, Sternschanze is located immediately to the north of St. Pauli and continues the alternative atmosphere that you expect in that part of the city.